greenwolfe/OpenLab/README.txt

 27)  check calendar events links todos notes ... delete and update functions need to handle cases of teacher with postings to section or all
 **28)  add functions for posting to all
 29)  Add a dismiss button to help messages, and put a help button on the nav bar to make them visible again.
 Add a field helpHidden to the user profile - an array showing pages where the user has chosen to dismiss help.
 Display errors in the same place?
-30) Final teacher check-off for each activity, checks show up in activities list.  user profile field with array of activity ids?